-Wednesday, October 29, 2014 People are great at having visions and giving a lot of advice on how things should be.
+Futurist people are great at having visions and giving a lot of advice on how things should be.
 It turns out it's a lot easier to envision a glorious future than to figure out how to get there from where we are right now.
 We see this in libraries, enduring institutions that evolved a certain way over a long period of time.
 Truly public institutions, for everyone.
 A thing that's rarer and rarer.

-Everyone can imagine a great and different way for libraries to BE but not how to get them there.
-So let's talk about that.
+Everyone can imagine a great and different way for libraries to BE but not how we can get them there.
+So let's talk about that...